reema0814/Threat-Protection-with-XDR/Labguide/lab3_logic_app.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Select your Microsoft Sentinel Workspace.
+1. Select your Microsoft Sentinel Workspace **loganalyticworkspace**.

 1. Select the **Automation** from the Configuration area and then select the **Active Playbooks** tab.

-1. Select the **PostMessageTeams-OnIncident** playbook.
+1. Select the **PostMessageTeams-OnIncident** playbook and click on it to go to logic App page.

     ![Lab overview.](./media/Lab03-task03-activeplaybook.png)